maxaeon/EQ-bench/private/supabase_setup_internal.md

 ---
 layout: default
-title: Database Setup
+title: Supabase Setup
 ---

-# Database Setup
+# Supabase Setup

-This guide outlines the basic steps for seeding the external database from the versioned JSON snapshots.
+This guide describes how to prepare your environment to seed the Supabase tables from the versioned JSON snapshots.

 ## Node requirements